 Schlötter establishes Schlötter (Dongguan) Surface Technology in the South of China.

 Schlötter wins the Innovation Award of the Federal State of Baden-Württemberg (Prize Dr. Rudolf Eberle) for the development of the SLOTOLOY ZN VX technology, a resource-efficient process for alkaline zinc-nickel.

-Schlötter puts a new inhouse plating shop into operation in Geislingen.
-This pilot-plant has an area of approx. 360 square meters and boasts 50 electrolyte tanks with volumes ranging from 50 to 400 liters.
-In the plating shop, it is possible to plate customer samples and to test Schlötter processes on a pilot-plant scale.
+Schlötter unveils a ne Tech Centre in Geislingen, which has an area of approx. 360 M² and boasts 50 electrolyte tanks with volumes ranging from 50 to 400 liters.
+In the Tech Centre, it is possible to plate customer samples and to test Schlötter processes on a pilot-plant scale.

 Together with AGES Triallian Corp., Schlötter opens a PCB development centre in Taipeh for developing and beta-testing Copper electrolytes used in the PCB industry.

 Schlötter aquires an adjacent building.
-A new effluent plant is put into operation in 2013, followed by a pilot-scale plating shop in 2017.
+A new effluent plant is put into operation in 2013, followed by a new Tech Centre in 2017.

 Schlötter has been involved in developing acid copper electrolytes fro the PCB industry since the late 1960s.
 Schlötter is playing a leading role in the development of blind viafilling processes.
 Milestones include processes such as SLOTOCOUP CU 140 (since 2004, plating of blind microvias) and SLOTOCOUP BV 110 (since 2004, filling of blind microvias, pattern plating and the metallisation of